Jacob A. Lutz III Award for Eminent Scholars

 Nomination Letter

-- Significant evidence of the nominee's scholarly reputation outside of the university
+- Describes significant evidence of the nominee's scholarly reputation outside of the university

 In describing the scope of the nominee's scholarly work, the letter may include: